Might & Magic Fates: Turn-Based Battles Meet TCGs

 This hybrid system makes every match feel more like a mini turn-based RPG battle than a simple card duel.

-The playtest offered a glimpse into several of the game’s planned features, though only a few were available for now:
+The launch offered a glimpse into several of the game’s planned features, though only a few were available for now:

-- Ranked Battle: Compete against real players in the traditional PvP matches.
+- Play: Compete against real players in the traditional PvP matches.

 - Collection: Customize and reorganize your decks.

-- Shop: Buy card packs using gold earned from victories.
+- Shop: Buy card packs using gold earned from victories, diamonds purchased, or Tokens.

 Not yet available: